minecraft-cursed-legacy/Cursed-Legacy-API/README.md

 ## License
 This API is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.

+## Running Tests
+If your ide runs using gradle change settings to make your ide compile it itself so you can run the test modules.
+If your ide doesn't have this feature get a better ide not a glorified text editor please kthx